 Although I studied in Paris for a while and visited both larger and smaller towns around France, I never had a chance to explore the French Riviera until this year (2015).
 The south of France doesn’t need much of an introduction.
 It’s one of the most popular, luxurious, and therefore expensive places in the world.

 Even before I landed, the descent on the plane was already incredible!
 The runway is right next to the sea, making the view one of the most gorgeous I’ve ever seen.
-However, the moment I arrived in Nice I realized that it’s not exactly how I imagined it would be.
+But I knew the best part was going to be food, and this is why I signed up for a food tour in Nice

 The city was much cheaper than I expected, I actually thought it was more affordable than Paris.
 I should also mention that the locals in Nice are much nicer than Parisians and welcome you in a very pleasant way.
 Right after I landed I was directed to a local bus for just 1.50 euro instead of paying 6 euros for a tourist shuttle to the city center.